Existence as Distinguishability: Quantum Mechanics from Finite Graded Equality: Consequences of Relationality

 \begin{proof} If an external reservoir $R$ with capacity $N_R \geq 2$ existed, the combined system would have capacity $N' > N$ (since additional distinguishable states become available).
-Then $R$ is not ``external''; it is part of a larger system.
+Then $R$ would itself be part of a larger system, contradicting its assumed externality.
 Either this iteration terminates (no external reservoir for the complete system) or capacity diverges, violating Axiom~\ref{ax:finite}.
 For any finite-capacity universe, there exists a maximal closed system.
 Information not encoded in its relational structure does not exist. \end{proof}

-\begin{theorem}[Continuous Time as Reconstructed Parameterization] Given the discrete generator $\pi$ (Theorem~\ref{thm:dynamics-derived}), a continuous one-parameter group $U: \R \to G$ arises as the unique band-limited interpolation satisfying $U(n) = \pi^n$ for $n \in \Z$ (cf.\ \cite{page1983evolution} for time emergence from static relational structure).
-Band-limitedness follows from smoothness (Theorem~\ref{thm:smoothness-forced}): non-smooth interpolations would violate the Lie group structure of $G$. \end{theorem}
+\begin{theorem}[Continuous Time as Reconstructed Parameterization] Given a discrete $K$-preserving generator $\pi$ of order $N$, a continuous one-parameter group $U: \R \to G$ arises as the unique band-limited interpolation satisfying $U(n) = \pi^n$ for $n \in \Z$ (cf.\ \cite{page1983evolution} for time emergence from static relational structure).
+Band-limitedness follows from smoothness of the $G$-action: non-smooth interpolations would violate the Lie group structure of $G$.
+Band-limitedness is therefore not an independent regularity assumption: it inherits from the Lie group structure of $G$ (Theorem~\ref{thm:complexity-constraint}; cf.\ Remark~\ref{rem:topology-provenance}), which itself derives from finite capacity together with the saturation hierarchy. \end{theorem}

-\begin{proof} The intra-basis dynamical symmetry is $\Z_N$ (Theorem~\ref{thm:cyclic}); we now show this extends to a continuous one-parameter group via band-limited interpolation.
+\begin{proof} The intra-basis dynamical symmetry is the cyclic group $\Z_N$ generated by $\pi$; we now show this extends to a continuous one-parameter group via band-limited interpolation.